Scooby Wright: Cleveland Browns

-Wright was drafted by the Cleveland Browns in the 7th round (250th overall) of the 2016 NFL Draft.
+Wright was selected by the Cleveland Browns in the seventh round (250th overall) of the 2016 NFL draft.
 On May 14, 2016, Wright signed a four-year deal worth $2.401 million featuring a $60,700 signing bonus.
 He was waived by the Browns on September 20, 2016.
 The next day, he was signed to the practice squad.

 Arizona Cardinals

 On December 13, 2016, Wright was signed by the Arizona Cardinals off the Browns' practice squad.

 On September 2, 2017, Wright was waived by the Cardinals and was signed to the practice squad the next day.
-He was promoted to the active roster on September 8, 2017.
-He was waived on September 11, 2017, and was re-signed to the practice squad.
-He was promoted back to the active roster on October 3, 2017.
+He was promoted to the active roster on September 8.
+Wright was waived on September 11, and was re-signed to the practice squad.
+He was promoted back to the active roster on October 3.

 On September 1, 2018, Wright was waived by the Cardinals.

 Arizona Hotshots

-On December 11, 2018, Wright signed with the Arizona Hotshots of the AAF.
+On December 11, 2018, Wright signed with the Arizona Hotshots of the Alliance of American Football (AAF).
 Wright was credited with 9 tackles in the 8 games played prior to the league shutting down.

 New England Patriots

 After the AAF ceased operations in April 2019, Wright signed with the New England Patriots on August 25, 2019.
-He was released during final roster cuts on August 31, 2019.
-He was re-signed to the practice squad on September 20, 2019.
-On October 1, 2019, Wright was released from the practice squad.
+He was released during final roster cuts on August 31.
+He was re-signed to the practice squad on September 20.
+On October 1, Wright was released from the practice squad.

 DC Defenders

-In October 2019, Wright was selected by the DC Defenders in the 2020 XFL Draft.
+In October 2019, Wright was selected by the DC Defenders of the XFL in the 2020 XFL draft.
 In 4 games played, Wright put up 17 tackles.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+The Spring League

 Wright signed with the Alphas of The Spring League on October 17, 2020.

 Birmingham Stallions

-On February 23, 2022, Wright was drafted by the Birmingham Stallions of the United States Football League.
+On February 23, 2022, Wright was selected by the Birmingham Stallions of the United States Football League (USFL).
 Wright won Defensive Player of the Week in week 4 with six tackles, one sack, and two tackles for loss.
-He was ruled inactive for the game against the Philadelphia Stars on May 15, 2022, with a calf injury and an illness.
+He was ruled inactive for the game against the Philadelphia Stars on May 15, with a calf injury and an illness.
 He was transferred back to the active roster on May 20, but moved back to the inactive roster later that day.
 He scored a pick six in the fourth quarter of the 2022 USFL Championship game for the go ahead score.